betaglot/plantabeta/docs/guide/introduction.md

 ## Who is Plantbeta for?

-- Rookie Planters
+### Rookie Planters
+- A planter who hasn't completed a full season

-- Experienced Planters
+### Experienced Planters
+- A planter who has planted for at least one year

-- Planter Instructors
+### Planter Instructors
+- People who teach planters how to plant.

+### PotentialPlanters
 - People who are interested in becoming a planter.

 ## What is Plantbeta?